Legislative elections in the Netherlands: a chance to win for the new parties?

 The old world is still resisting

 In addition to the VVD which remains at a high level in the polls, a left-wing alliance, however, seems capable of competing for first place.
 Frans Timmermansa returnee from Dutch politics, was in fact designated at the head of a coalition between the socialists and the greens during the summer.
-Visibility and aura available to the former “number two” of the European Commission and architect of the Green Deal could work in its favoraccording to the UCLouvain researcher.
+Visibility and aura available to the former “number two” of the European Commission and architect of the Green Deal might work in its favoraccording to the UCLouvain researcher.

 We will finally have to deal with the extreme rightof which Geert Wilders is the main figurehead.
-If she doesn’t seem to be in the best shapeit is now well established and could be called upon to play a role in negotiations to form the next government.
+If she doesn’t seem to be in the best shapeit is now well established and might be called upon to play a role in negotiations to form the next government.
 These negotiations are likely to prove particularly complex.

 The increasing fragmentation of the Dutch political landscape and the increasing volatility of the electorate however make the results difficult to anticipate, warns Benjamin Biard, who adds thatwe find the same phenomena in Belgium.